d2l-ai/d2l-en/chapter_appendix-mathematics-for-deep-learning/naive-bayes.md

 Subsequently, Gluon will use the already-downloaded local copy.
 We specify whether we are requesting the training set or the test set by setting the value of the parameter `train` to `True` or `False`, respectively.
 Each image is a grayscale image with both width and height of $28$ with shape ($28$,$28$,$1$).
 We use a customized transformation to remove the last channel dimension.
-In addition, the dataset represents each pixel by a unsigned $8$-bit integer.
+In addition, the dataset represents each pixel by an unsigned $8$-bit integer.
 We quantize them into binary features to simplify the problem.

 ```{.python .input}
 def transform(data, label):